SAP-samples/teched2022-DA281/exercises/dd3/README.md

 - Source

-Represents your selected source data set and can not be changed once selected.
+Represents your selected source data set and cannot be changed once selected.

 - Source Filter